survivejs/webpack-book/manuscript/developing_with_webpack/getting_started.md

 T> I like to use `path.join`, but `path.resolve` would be a good alternative.
 See the [Node.js path API](https://nodejs.org/api/path.html) for further details.

+T> [favicons-webpack-plugin](https://www.npmjs.com/package/favicons-webpack-plugin) makes it easy to deal with favicons using Webpack.
+It is compatible with *html-webpack-plugin*.

 ## Adding a Build Shortcut

 Given executing `node_modules/.bin/webpack` is a little verbose, we should do something about it. npm and *package.json* double as a task runner with some configuration.
 Adjust it as follows: